Ludoviccccc/IMGEPforMCPusingLLMs/README.md

 ADD R1, R2
 MUL R3, R4
 ```

+## IMGEP
+* A goal is defined as a paire of core execution time `zg = {"core 1 execution time": 12, "core 2 execution time": 26"}` in the behavior space.
+The parameter space is defined as the code executed on **core 2**
+* The target loss is defined as the quadratic distance between an observation **z** and the goal **z_g** e.g if `z = {"core 1 execution time": 14, "core 2 execution time": 16"}`, then $Lg = \sqrt{{(12-14)}^{2}}
+* I pick 1-Nearest Neighbor algorithm for the selection operator and I simply use a quadratic distance for the target Loss.

 I would like to compare two main scenari for the implementation of a population based IMGEP:
 * The mutation operator is implemented as a python function.
 See folder `imgep.OptimizationPolicy.light_code_mutation`.
 The first iterations of the imgep loop are performed by python function `utils.generate_random_code`.
 * The mutation operator is a LLM that understands basic codes e.g Llama, gpt4 ext.
-This is done with a prompt.
+This is done with a prompt such as bellow.
 Unfortunatly, I am currently unable to use this code on my laptop for many iterations because it takes too much power.
 Hopefully, **Jean Zay** or someone else should come and help me soon.

 ```python
 class OptimizationPolicy: